A gun is an inanimate object. It can’t do anything on its own. Like any other tool, the person using it determines its use.

 In fact, the more guns the better, because even though statistics say that more guns equals more gun violence, we all know that the only way to stop a bad guy with a gun is a good guy with a gun.

 It’s not a gun problem, it’s a heart problem, people.
 Evil doesn’t follow laws.
 Evil will always find a way.
-Stop letting politics blind you to reality.

 Of course, not all gun deaths are due to people wishing harm upon others.
 A large percentage of gun deaths are suicides—clearly a mental health issue, which has nothing whatsoever to do with the immediacy and almost guaranteed success of using a firearm to commit suicide.

 Some gun deaths are accidental, too.
-But the fact that our accidental gun death rate is sky high compared to other developed nations doesn’t mean it’s a problem with guns or laws.
+But the fact that our accidental gun death rate is also sky high compared to other developed nations doesn’t mean it’s a problem with guns or laws.
 Guns aren’t accidentally shooting people all by themselves, folks!
 That’s a brain problem, not a gun problem.
 Americans are obviously just dumber than people in other countries, woefully unable to figure out how to not accidentally shoot themselves or how to keep their guns out of the hands of toddlers.

 Don’t let that fool you, though.
 We are still—somehow, don’t ask me how—the Greatest Country on Earth.
-So if you don’t like it here, you can always go move to one of those semi-socialist European countries where healthcare is universal, guns are highly regulated, and parents don’t have to remind their kids to pay close attention during active shooter drills when they send them off to school.
+So if you don’t like it here, you can always go move to one of those semi-socialist European countries where healthcare is universal, guns are highly regulated, and parents don’t have to remind their kids to pay attention during active shooter drills when they send them off to school.

 I’ll be sitting proud here in the good ol’ U.S. of A., reminding my kids that guns don’t kill people, people kill people.